 Where do you get them from?

 In conclusion, I love these little creatures, however, they aren’t for everyone.
-If you do decide to adopt one, do a lot of research before committing to them as there is a lot to learn.
-Talk to your local rescue to find out more.
+If you do decide to adopt or buy one, do a lot of research before committing to them as there is a lot to learn.

 If you like reading about unusual pets, be sure to meet Gremlin, the pacman frog.